-PIFC represents its seven member companies before the California state government.
+PIFC represents its six member companies before the California state government.
 Our issues are narrow, but important: personal lines property-casualty insurance issues.

 “Personal lines” means the type of insurance that is sold to individuals.
 We do not represent our members on any commercial products they may sell, such as workers compensation.
 There are other organizations in Sacramento who represent insurers on commercial insurance issues.

 “Personal lines property-casualty” means auto, home, flood and earthquake insurance sold to individuals.
 We do not represent our members on any health insurance or life insurance products they may sell.
 There are other organizations in Sacramento who represent insurers on health and life insurance issues.

 Personal auto, home, flood and earthquake insurance is regulated in California with heavy state oversight.
 No other types of insurance in the state are subject to price and profit controls by the California government.
 This state authority is what required the member companies to create PIFC, as a voice for fair rules that encourage property and casualty insurers to compete and deliver the resulting benefits to consumers.